spang-lab/FastqPuri/README.md

 ```

 Note that this call generates results in the docker container
-directory /tmp and stores them also after closing the docker container
+directory /tmp but also keeps them after closing the docker container
-in the current local directory.
+locally where the container was started.

 ## Use a singularity container for FastqPuri